 Phytomining is the process by which metals are extracted from plants instead of mined out of the Earth.
 There are around 700 species of plants known as “hyperaccumulators” that, over time, suck the soil dry of metals like nickel, zinc, cobalt and even gold.
 This might seem a far-fetched dream, but in Malaysia locals have been harvesting nickel since 2015.
 It is the first carbon neutral mine, set in Malaysia’s Kinabalu Park, its bushy fields are a far cry from the commonplace wasteland dumps mines usually are.

-The leafy shrubs are shaved off once or twice a year (about a foot of growth from 20-foot-tall plants) then the crop is burnt and an ashy “bio-ore” is produced that is up tot 25% nickel.
+Leafy shrubs are shaved off once or twice a year (about a foot of growth from 20-foot-tall plants), the crop is then burnt and an an ashy “bio-ore” is produced that is up to 25 percent nickel.

-This first trial in Malaysia was conducted by an Australian Research fellow—Anthony van der Ent—who hopes to show that the mining industry can be revolutionized in a more sustainable AND commercial way.
-Phytomining can also be used to restore degraded land from strip-mining, and it can be adapted to each regions’ hyperaccumulator species.
+Phytomining can also be used to restore degraded land from strip-mining and can be adapted to each regions’ hyperaccumulator species.